► The best electric cars of 2019

-► Our guide to the UK's best EVs
+► Our guide to the UK's top EVs

 Further electric reading

-Look past the currently steeper initial purchase price, and rich savings beckon from the moment you buy an electric car.
-Your ongoing fuel bills are likely to be dramatically lower if you take the plunge and go for an EV and you'll likely never have to visit a petrol forecourt again.
-You can even charge up your electric car wirelessly now; BMW launched inductive charging in 2018 and you can read more about it in our handy explainer here.
+Look past the currently steeper initial purchase price and rich savings beckon from the moment you buy an electric car.
+Your ongoing running costs are likely to be dramatically lower if you take the plunge and go for an EV, and you'll likely never have to visit a petrol forecourt again.
+You can even charge up your electric car wirelessly now; BMW launched inductive charging in 2018 and you can read more about it in our explainer here.

-So, want to know the best pure electric car for you?
-Keep reading for full details - and use the quick links below to read more on the best EVs of 2019:
+Want to know which is the best pure electric car for you to consider today?
+Keep reading on for full details – and use the quick links below to read more on the best EVs of 2019: